 On the other hand, HDL “good” cholesterol can help protect against inflammation.
 Researchers reported in 2013 that HDL cholesterol has anti-inflammatory effects on immune cells.
 This is another good reason to exercise, as exercise helps increase HDL good cholesterol levels.

 If you have high cholesterol, make sure you’re doing what you need to do to keep it under control.
 If you do, you’ll have less inflammation to worry about.

-Mercury (found in some large fish), diesel exhaust, cigarette smoke, and other similar toxins are seen as the immune system as invaders, and spark an inflammatory response.
-The body actually has to detoxify itself to get rid of these invaders, and over time, especially if you are exposed at high levels, the immune system can start to overreact.
+Mercury — found in some large fish — diesel exhaust, cigarette smoke, and other similar toxins are seen as the immune system as invaders and spark an inflammatory response.
+The body has to detoxify itself to get rid of these invaders and, in time, especially if you are exposed at high levels, the immune system can start to overreact.

 Vitamin D, especially when combined with weight loss, may be important in the fight against chronic inflammation.

-They found that at the end of the study, all participants had reduced their levels of inflammation, highlighting the importance of diet, exercise, and weight loss.
-But those who saw the most significant decline were those who took the vitamin D and lost 5-10 percent of their weight.
+They found that at the end of the study, all participants had reduced their levels of inflammation, highlighting the importance of diet, exercise and weight loss.
+But those who saw the most significant decline were those who took vitamin D and lost 5 to 10 percent of their weight.

 “We were quite surprised to see that vitamin D had an effect on inflammation biomarker only among women who lost at least 5 percent of their baseline weight,” said lead author Catherine Duggan, Ph.D.
 “That suggests vitamin D can augment the effect of weight loss on inflammation.”